Diverse Demonstrations Improve In-context Compositional Generalization: Experiments

 \subsection{Experimental setup}

-\tightparagraph{Models} We use CODEX (code-davinci-002) \cite{Brown2020LanguageMA,Chen2021EvaluatingLL} for all NFT experiments, and T5-large \citep{Raffel2020ExploringTL} for FT experiments.
-T5-large is used to predict LSs in both the NFT and FT setups.
+\tightparagraph{Models} We use Codex (code-davinci-002) \cite{Chen2021EvaluatingLL,Ouyang2022TrainingLM} for all NoFT experiments, and T5-large \citep{Raffel2020ExploringTL} for FT experiments.
+T5-large is used to predict LSs in both the NoFT and FT setups.

 \tightparagraph{Evaluation} Like prior work, we use exact match accuracy as the main metric for evaluation.
 Results are averaged over 3 random seeds unless stated otherwise.
 In the FT setup, we use the entire test set for evaluation.
-In the NFT setup, we use 100 test examples due to rate limits of the CODEX inference API (and another 100 development examples for hyperparameter tuning).
+In the NoFT setup, we use 100 test examples due to rate limits of the Codex inference API (and another 100 development examples for hyperparameter tuning).

-\tightparagraph{Prompt} We use a prompt size of $k=24$ for NFT experiments and $k=3$ for FT experiments, unless stated otherwise.
+\tightparagraph{Prompt} We use a prompt size of $k=24$ for NoFT experiments and $k=3$ for FT experiments, unless stated otherwise.
 A prompt is truncated when its length exceeds the model's context length (excluding the tokens reserved for generation).
-In FT experiments, we included only the programs in our demonstrations and discarded their utterances, due to limitations of memory and sequence length.
+In FT experiments, we included only the programs in our demonstrations and discarded their utterances, due to limitations of memory and sequence length (preliminary experiments with utterances showed this does not affect accuracy).

-\tightparagraph{Retrievers} In the NFT setup, we use BM25 over lower-cased utterance words.
-In the FT setup, we use BM25 over predicted program symbols in $\mathcal{S}_{\tilde{y}_{ \text{test}}}$ (predicted using T5).
-We analyze other possible retriever choices in \S\ref{subsec:analysis}.
+\tightparagraph{Retrievers} In NoFT setup, we use BM25 over lower-cased utterance words.
+In FT setup, we use BM25 over predicted program symbols in $\mathcal{S}_{\tilde{y}_{ \text{test}}}$ (predicted using T5).
+In Cover-LS experiments we use a random retriever at training time to avoid over-copying.
+We analyze other possible retriever choices in \S\ref{sec:retrivers}.

 \tightparagraph{Hyperparameter tuning and model selection} We train two types of models in this work: (a) models for predicting LSs, and (b) models finetuned with prompts.
 For both cases, we use the development set whenever it is available for model selection, otherwise, we use the last checkpoint.
 Similarly, we use the development set to tune the number of beam candidates $B$ when predicting local structures, and if there is no development set, we set $B=1$.
-We detail finetuning hyperparameters in Appendix \ref{app:FT}.
+We detail finetuning hyperparameters in App. \ref{app:FT}.

-\tightparagraph{Local structure size} In some experiments, we limit the maximum size of local structures, which is the number of nodes they contain.
-A subscript notation ($\textrm{Cover-LS}_{d}$ or $\textrm{DPP}_{d}$) indicates a limit to local structures of size up to $d$.
+\tightparagraph{Local structure size} In some experiments, we limit the maximum size of local structures (the number of nodes they contain).
+A subscript notation ($\textrm{Cover-LS}_{d}$ or $\textrm{DPP}_{d}$) indicates a limit up to size $d$.